a11ywatch/docs/docs/developers.md

 ---
+description: How to configure the system for what you makes sense for you.
 id: developers
 title: Developer Settings
 ---

-Settings you can configure for indivual crawls.
+Settings you can configure for indivual crawls through env configs or using the settings page.

 ## Core Web Vitals